20260306

 Murder After Christmas by Rupert Latimer

-Serving up mystery, mince pies and murder
+Serving up mystery, mince pies and merriment

 Murder After Christmas is a treat for cosy crime fans